 1. Purpose and page objectives

-Every key page on your website needs a clearly defined objective.
-Without one, the content tends to drift into vague explanation, mixed signals, and weak calls to action.
+Every key page on your website needs a clear objective.
+Without one, the content tends to drift.
+You get vague explanations, mixed messages, and calls to action that feel bolted on at the end.

-What good looks like is simple: one main job per page, strong message hierarchy, and a clear action that matches the user’s intent.
+What good looks like is simple: one main job per page, a strong message hierarchy, and a next step that matches the visitor’s intent.

 2. Audience intent and buying stage coverage

-If every page pushes hard for the sale without answering earlier-stage questions, you will lose a large portion of valuable B2B visitors before they are comfortable enough to act.
+If every page pushes too hard for the sale before answering the questions people actually have, you will lose good prospects before they are ready to act.

 3. Messaging clarity and benefit-led content

 When auditing messaging, start above the fold.
-Can a first-time visitor understand what you do, who it is for, and why it matters in a few seconds?
-Does the page explain outcomes and benefits, not just features or internal jargon?
+Can a new visitor understand what you do, who it is for, and why it matters within a few seconds?

 A user journey is the path a visitor takes from arrival to action.
-A website audit should map that journey and identify where people hesitate, loop, or drop out.
+A website audit should look at that path and identify where people hesitate, loop back, or leave.

 This is not just about menus and buttons.
-It is about whether the page answers the questions people naturally have at each stage.
-The internal journey framework talks about motivations, likely triggers, events, system responses, assumptions, and blockers.
-In audit terms, that means checking whether the website anticipates objections before they become exit points.
+It is about whether the page answers the questions people naturally have as they move through it.

-The best websites feel like a good sales conversation: useful information arrives in the right order, concerns are handled early, and the next step feels obvious rather than forced.
+The best websites feel like a good sales conversation.
+Useful information arrives in the right order, concerns are handled early, and the next step feels natural rather than forced.

 5. Structure, navigation, and sitemap logic

-Review top-level navigation, service clusters, supporting content, case studies, FAQs, and contact routes.
+Look at your top-level navigation, service pages, case studies, FAQs, blog content, and contact routes.
 Are the labels clear?
-Are the priority pages easy to reach?
+Are priority pages easy to reach?
 Are there dead-end pages?
-Are blog posts and service pages supporting each other, or living in separate silos?
+Do your blog posts and service pages support each other, or do they feel like separate parts of the website?

 6. Conversion paths and lead capture

-This is where website audits become commercially useful.
-A B2B website does not just need traffic.
+A B2B website does not just need visitors.
 It needs conversion paths that match the buying process and produce better enquiries.

-Audit every important page for its next step.
-Is there a clear CTA?
-Is it relevant to the visitor’s likely intent?
-Are there softer options for people who are not ready to enquire yet, such as downloading a guide, booking a call, requesting an audit, or taking a diagnostic quiz?
+Review every important page and ask: what is the next step here?
+Is the call to action clear?
+Is it appropriate for the visitor’s likely level of intent?
+Are there softer options for people who are not ready to enquire yet?

 7. Layout, wireframing, and content order

-If the page structure is weak, even strong copy and design assets will struggle to perform.
+If the structure is weak, even strong copy and good design assets will struggle to perform.

 8. Trust signals and reassurance

-In a website audit, review whether the page gives enough proof to support the claims being made.
-That includes testimonials, client logos, case studies, certifications, accreditations, guarantees, reviews, team credibility, and any evidence that reduces perceived risk.
-Trust signals are especially important near high-intent moments such as enquiry forms, quote requests, and service-page CTAs.
+During the audit, review whether each key page gives enough proof to support the claims being made.
+That might include testimonials, client logos, case studies, certifications, accreditations, reviews, guarantees, team credibility, or clear evidence of previous results.

 9. Visuals and design clarity